anass-elmansouriDS/NLP-Projects/Keyblend-LLM-based-recommender/README.md

 **Data_preparation.ipynb** : It's the notebook that contains the data creating and preprocessing process.

-**fine-tuning-the-llm-for-keyblend-recommender** : It's the notebook that contains the LLM fine tuning process.
+**fine-tuning-the-llm-for-keyblend-recommender.ipynb** : It's the notebook that contains the LLM fine tuning process.

 **keyblend.py** : It's the python file that contains the class implementation for the keyblend-recommender.